-Throughout the paper, by the term tree, we will mean a rooted tree, i.e., a tree with a given root.
+Throughout this paper, by the term drawing, we will mean a planar straight-line grid drawing.
 We will assume that the plane is covered by an infinite rectangular grid.
-A horizontal channel (vertical channel) is a line parallel to the X-(Y-)axis, passing through grid-points.
+A horizontal channel (vertical channel) is an infinite line parallel to X- (Y-) axis, passing through the grid-points.

-Let T be a tree with root o.
-Let n be the number of nodes in T. T is an ordered tree if the children of each node are assigned a left-to-right order.
-A partial tree of T is a connected subgraph of T. If T is an ordered tree, then the leftmost path p of T is the maximal path consisting of nodes that are leftmost children, except the first one, which is the root of T. The last node of p is called the leftmost node of T. Two nodes of T are siblings if they have the same parent.
-The subtree of T rooted at a node v consists of v and all the descendents of v.
-T is the empty tree, i.e., $T = \emptyset$, if it has zero nodes in it.
+Let T be a tree, with one distinguished node v, which has at most one child. v is called the link node of T. Let n be the number of nodes in T. T is an ordered tree if the children of each node are assigned a left-to-right order.
+A partial tree of T is a connected subgraph of T. If T is an ordered tree, then the leftmost path p of T is the maximal path consisting of nodes that are leftmost children, except the first one, which is the root of T. The last node of p is called the leftmost node of p.
+Two nodes of p are siblings if they have the same parent in p. p is an empty tree, i.e., p if it has zero nodes in it.

-Let Γ be a drawing of T. By the bottom (top, left, and right, respectively) boundary of Γ , we will mean the bottom (top, left, and right, respectively) boundary of the enclosing rectangle $R(\Gamma)$ of Γ .
+Let Γ be a drawing of T. By bottom (top, left, and right, respectively) boundary of Γ , we will mean the bottom (top, left, and right, respectively) boundary of the enclosing rectangle $R(\Gamma)$ of Γ .
 Similarly, by top-left (top-right, bottom-left, and bottom-right, respectively) corner of Γ , we mean the top-left (top-right, bottom-left, and bottom-right, respectively) corner of $R(\Gamma)$.

-Let R be a rectangle, such that Γ is entirely contained within R. R has a good aspect ratio, if its aspect ratio is in the range $[n^{-\epsilon}, n^{\epsilon}]$, where $0 < \epsilon < 1$ is a constant.
+Let R be a rectangle, such that Γ is entirely contained within R. R has a good aspect ratio, if its aspect ratio is in the range $[n^{-\alpha}, n^{\alpha}]$, where $0 \le \alpha < 1$ is a constant.